bradleyeckert/chad/doc/spif.md

 The SPI flash may be shared with a FPGA bitstream.
 It may also be virtual, so low-level control is in a separate module.
-The handshaking scheme for the flash is similar to that of the UART except that receive is tied to transmit as is the case with a SPI master.
+The handshaking scheme for the flash is similar to that of the UART except that receive is tied to transmit as is the case with a SPI transaction.
 Flash ports are:

 | Name     | Dir | Bits | Usage                           |